Star Wars Lego Prime Day deals include the cheapest Tie Fighters and X-Wings

 $129.99 $77.99

-This is a pretty great deal - the Razor Crest from the Mandalorian is available for over $50, bringing it to a new low price.
+This is a pretty great deal - the Razor Crest from the Mandalorian is available for over $50, bringing it to its lowest price.
 This set sold out almost immediately over Black Friday, so if you're keen to pick it up for yourself, we'd recommend acting fast.

 View Deal